QTRCodes/qtr-code-specification/README.md

   - Application scans the QR code and extracts data and parameters.

 - **Parameter Parsing:**
-  - If querystrings other than those used for `qtr`, then `qtr` parameters are required for a possible verified link.
+  - If querystrings other than those used for `x-qtr`, then `x-qtr` parameters are required for a possible verified link.
-  - In other words, if the data is a URL with only a host (or a path of `/`) then `qtr` parameters are optional.
+  - In other words, if the data is a URL with only a host (or a path of `/`) then `x-qtr` parameters are optional.
   - BIMI and valid VMC will still required to be a verified link.
-  - If applicable, parse the `qtr` and `qtr-d` parameters, or the `qtr-s` parameter.
+  - If applicable, parse the `x-qtr` and `x-qtr-d` parameters, or the `x-qtr-s` parameter.

 - **Handle Shortened URL:**
   - Check the domain for a valid BIMI record.